dikamsiyoung/win-auto-dark-mode/README.md

  - To manually change the theme, run changeLight.bat or changeDark.bat

  To view the tasks after installation, go Task Scheduler on Windows, then Task Scheduler Library, under which you should see 'Theme Changer'
- You can tweak the properties of the task to your preference.